 Jack’s work might most accurately be described as impressionist, in that he is always striving to portray an impression of something seen, whether an effect of light, shade or form, or perhaps more obliquely a sensation or feeling of place.
 The subject can be quite simple: the bend in a canal, a modest street café or a morning market but it is the effect of the light falling and reflecting that becomes the real subject.

-Anyone familiar with Jack Morrocco’s work will know him as an artist who seeks out the light, finding inspiration where generations of artists have found inspiration before him; in the South of France, Spain and Italy.
-Light is Jack’s pictorial language, the means through which he translates the scenes before him into paintings that resonate for the viewer.
-These are paintings which speak of light effects – the dappled light through plane trees and the luminous shafts of light between buildings – but they also awaken feelings and memories, evoking that sense of really being there, and calling upon all of our senses at once to recall or imagine the essence of a place.
+Light is good to think with and it has become Jack’s pictorial language – his means through which to translate the scenes before him into paintings that say and do something for the viewer.
+These are paintings which not only speak of the dappled light through plane trees or the luminous shafts of light between buildings; Jack’s paintings awaken feelings and memories – evoking that sense of being there, and calling up all of the senses at once to recall or imagine the very essence of a place.

 An artist truly led by his subject, Jack’s style changes as he moves between studio flowers and silverware, lily ponds and the cafes and courtyards of Mediterranean Europe.
 In each of his paintings we witness the transformative quality of light – light’s ability to effect changes upon the reality before us – a quality both quietly uplifting and timeless and one which Jack’s paintings communicate so beautifully.

 22nd of October – 9th of November 2022